 The 2 major categories of lung cancer are small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC).
 Most lung cancers are non-small cell cancer, the subject of this report.
 Less common cancers of the lung are known as carcinoids, cylindromas, and certain sarcomas (cancer in soft tissues).
 Some experts believe all primary lung cancers come from a single common cancerous (malignant) stem cell.
 As it copies itself, that stem cell can develop into any one of these cancer types in different people.
 In about 40% of people with NSCLC, the cancer has spread to other areas of the body at the time of diagnosis.

 In addition, cancers in the lung may have spread from other sites, such as the breast, thyroid, or colon.
 In these cases, doctors name the cancer after its original location, such as "breast cancer with lung metastases."

 These separate types are grouped together because, in the early stages before the cancers have spread, they all can be treated with surgery.

 reserve cells.
 These are round cells that replace injured or damaged cells in the lining (the

 epithelium) of the bronchi, the major airways.
 Tumors formed from squamous cells are usually found in the center of the lung, either in a major lobe or in one of the main airway branches.
 They may grow to large sizes and form cavities in the lungs.

 When squamous cell cancer spreads, it may travel to the bone, adrenal glands, liver, small intestine, and brain.

-The course of this cancer varies widely.
+The course of adenocarcinomas varies widely.
 Most often, it develops slowly and causes few or no symptoms until it is far advanced.
 In some cases, however, it can be extremely aggressive and rapidly fatal.
 It can spread to the other lung, liver, adrenal glands, brain, and bone.

 Large Cell Carcinoma